Aidenwebb/connectwise-rest-api-python/README.md

 Use Python?
 This library brings the [Connectwise REST API] to your Python application.

-The Python Client for Google Maps Services is a Python Client library for the following Google Maps
+The Python Client for Connectwise Rest API is a Python Client library for the following Connectwise REST API's
 APIs:

  - [Company]